SergeoLacruz/inventree-supplier-panel/README.md

 The data will be created in your supplier account.
 Each time you transfer your PO a new data set cart will be created.
 So make sure that you delete them from time to time in the supplier WEB interface.
-The plugin also helps to create supplierparts based on the supplier part number..
+The plugin also helps to create supplierparts based on the supplier part number.
 Actually the plugin supports two suppliers: Mouser and Digikey.

 ## Installation